-You can import your WordPress blog in into HubSpot with an XML file by following the steps below.
-Squarespace XML files are also supported.
+You can import your WordPress or Squarespace blog in into HubSpot using an XML file.

 Please note: if your blog is hosted on WordPress, we recommend trying the WordPress Connect blog import feature first, which can import all your blog content based on the URL of your blog's homepage.
 Learn more about how to choose the best method to import your blog content into HubSpot.

 - The components of your blog that will be imported into HubSpot are: title, post body (including inline images), URL, publish date, author, tags/categories, status, meta description, featured images.

 - PDF files linked in your posts and images in gallery tags will not be included in an XML import.

 - Before importing your blog, review all internal links and images to confirm they include the absolute URL instead of a relative URL.
 This will prevent links and images from breaking in your imported posts.